 “A private message to explain things to her,” Alex replied.
 “I can trust you not to read it?”

 “Of course.
 I’ll make sure she’s the only one who sees it.”

 The wolf pocketed the container and both of them fell into silence as the hovercraft approached the edges of the spaceport traffic.

 Merlin reached beneath him to adjust his tail with a frown.
 Amazingly, the First Class accommodations on such a commercial transport seemed to be more cramped than his freighter, and while the cost had been expensive, the cabin he shared with an elderly human lecturer was tiny; it was apparent the chair was not designed for someone with a tail.

-The lupine captain stared at the tiny vidscreen a moment more before he finally shut it off.
-He moved back to his bunk and stretched out on his back.
+The lupine captain stared at the tiny vidscreen a moment more and finally shut it off.
+He stood up from the ill-fitting chair, moved back to his bunk and stretched out on his back.

-He lay there for a long while, letting his mind relax, but his thoughts returned to the information that Tanis had sent him.
-King Aris’ scientists had examined the genetic data report, and their conclusion confirmed his medic’s hunch.
-There was no doubt about the relationship between Clarence Duffy and Maximillian Sinclair now.
-He just wished he knew what to do with the knowledge.
-They were family, but should either of them be informed?
+He lay there for a long while, trying to let his mind relax, but his thoughts turned to the information that Tanis had sent to him.
+King Aris had granted use of his scientists to examine the genetic data report for him and their conclusion confirmed his medic’s hunch.
+There was no doubt about it now, but Merlin still was not sure about what he needed to do.

 Thoughts of family shifted Merlin’s memories back to Tanthe.
 After what had happened at Tanager Castle, he wondered if he would ever be able to go back there.
 The whole situation had been a tangled web, but after everything that had occurred, Merlin knew that for the sake of family and for the sake of a child, he knew he would have to go back.